 “Trolls!”
 Jerrold’s shouted warning informs them, just as their eyes are telling them the same thing.

-The lumbering creatures, like twisted men all covered in wild brown hair and lacking any recognizable emotion that might mark them as human, come plodding from out of the thick growth along the path.
+The lumbering creatures, like twisted men all covered in wild brown hair, faces lacking any recognizable emotion that might mark them as human, come plodding from out of the thick growth along the path.
 They stand even taller than Hamfrd.